frsyuki/spread/README.md

   2. GW (or DS) sends a query to MDS.

-## Control and Monitoring
+## Controling and Monitoring

 All data servers are registered on configuration server.
-Control and monitoring tools deal with all data servers all together by changing settings on configuration server or taking server list from the configuration server.
+Controling and monitoring tools deal with all data servers all together by changing settings on configuration server or taking server list from the configuration server.

                      (1)      (2)
-       Administrator --> Tool --> CS
+      Administrator --> Tools --> CS
                          / \
     +-------------+     |   -------------  (3)
     |             |     |       |        \